Engaging BIPOC Communities Effectively Using Telehealth

 The goal of this training is to deepen the participants’ understanding of the needs and challenges of clients who identify as Black, Indigenous, and People of Color (BIPOC) as they access and engage in behavioral health services provided through telehealth during this time of the COVID-19 and racism pandemics (Cheng & Conca-Cheng, 2020).
 The training will also integrate telehealth adaptations of trauma-focused and culturally-adapted interventions in working with BIPOC clients.
 Finally, participants will be provided with an opportunity to begin developing an implementation plan on how they will integrate trauma-informed and culturally-responsive approaches into their telehealth clinical work with BIPOC clients in their individual clinical practice and/or behavioral health programs.

-This course was recorded on 2/25/22 and consists of 2.5 hours of video training, course slides and resources.
+This is a non-interactive self-study course and was recorded on 2/25/22 and consists of 2.5 hours of video training, course slides and resources.

 From the time of registration, you have six months to access the coursework.

 Upon completion of this training, professionals will be able to do the following:

 - Illustrate at least two ways of culturally-adapting trauma-focused interventions when working with BIPOC clients.

 - Identify and describe at least two strategies to increase BIPOC clients’ access and engagement to behavioral telehealth.